openequella/openequella.github.io/guides/PushToLMS.md

 7. Use the breadcrumbs to navigate back to the resource.

 ## Find uses function
 The Find uses function allows suitably privileged users to view all the locations in the LMS where the selected resource is currently being used.
-If the local resources connector has been configured in the system, the user will be able to view all resources that share any of the same attachments as the selected resource within the EQUELLA system.
+If the local resources connector has been configured in the system, the user will be able to view all resources that share any of the same attachments as the selected resource within the openEQUELLA system.

-NOTE: The Find uses link only displays if at least one external connector has been configured in the EQUELLA system.
+NOTE: The Find uses link only displays if at least one external connector has been configured in the openEQUELLA system.

 ### Find uses in Moodle
 1. From the Resource summary screen, select the Find uses link from the Details section.
-2. EQUELLA supports external connectors (Moodle, Blackboard and Local resources), and more than one may be configured.
+2. openEQUELLA supports external connectors (Moodle, Blackboard and Local resources), and more than one may be configured.
 If there are multiple connectors configured, a drop-down list displays, and the user selects from the list (e.g. Moodle).
 If there is only one connector configured, the Find uses screen is displayed immediately.

 The courses in which the selected resource is currently used are listed, with the Location and Date added information.
 The Where this resource is used section elements include:
 * Enter text to filter table rows edit box—enter the first few characters of a course, location or date added to filter the table to display relevant results.
 (NOTE: This filter edit box only displays when there are 10 or more courses listed.)